-- The SENCO reports to headteacher, giving details of children's specific needs, how these needs are being met, how curriculum adaptations, strategies and practitioner support are helping children to make progress, and any improvements that are needed - The headteacher reports to Governors at FGB meetings.
-Governors analyse this report and provide challenge to the headteacher to ensure that her evaluation is accurate (see minutes) - Governors complete learning walks, coming into Nursery to see how well children with SEND are accessing learning and how effectively practitioners use tailored interactions to help them make progress (see monitoring schedule) - The child's Key Person uses observations to create Learning Stories.
-These are shared with parents who give feedback and are monitored by the SENCO - Children's development is recorded on the EYDT and, where appropriate, on the Early Years Developmental Journal the SENCO analyses data to monitor children's progress - The Local Authority commissioned an external review of teaching and learning which reported that "1 to 1 staff support children with additional needs very well.
+- The headteacher and Acting SENDCo reports to Governors at FGB meetings.
+Governors analyse this report and provide challenge to the headteacher to ensure that her evaluation is accurate - Governors complete learning walks, coming into Nursery to see how well children with SEND are accessing learning and how effectively practitioners use tailored interactions to help them make progress (See Governor reports) - The child's Key Person puts observations of the child onto Tapestry.
+These are shared with parents and are monitored by the SENDCO - Children's development is recorded on the Early Years Tracking Tool and, where appropriate, on the Early Years Developmental Journal the SENDCO analyses data to monitor children's progress - The Local Authority commissioned an external review of teaching and learning which reported that "1 to 1 staff support children with additional needs very well.
 They know the children well and the impact of training they have received can be seen" - The child's Key Person gathers informal feedback from parents/carers.
-More focused discussions are held with parents of children with an Education and Health Care Plan (EHCP) to gather their views on the impact and effectiveness of the support provided by the Nursery - The Key Person has 1 to 1 discussions with children, using their learning stories to talk about what they can do now
+More focused discussions are held with parents of children with an Education and Health Care Plan (EHCP) to gather their views on the impact and effectiveness of the support provided by the Nursery - The Key Person has 1 to 1 discussions with children where appropriate, using the observations they have done, to talk about what they can do now